 - Steampunk-themed band Abney Park explores this in many of their songs, most notably in the aptly named "All the Myths are True".

 - There is a general World of Darkness skill called "Occult" which allows you to attempt to tell whether some myth is true or not.
-This is exceptionally valuable to Mages because of the aforementioned nature of their power: if they get it wrong, it may be correct for exactly as long as they're paying attention to it, then revert to the way it actually really is the moment they stop paying attention.
+This is exceptionally valuable in Mage: The Ascension because of the nature of a mage's power: if they get it wrong, it may be correct for exactly as long as they're paying attention to it, then revert to the way it actually really is the moment they stop paying attention.
 This can be even worse than getting it wrong in the first place.
 Consider trapping a vampire in a corner by leaving a holy symbol in the middle of the room, then going out for coffee... with the vampire no longer trapped the moment your back is turned.

 - The Eberron setting of Dungeons & Dragons has a version of this: in contrast to most settings in which Clerics derive their powers from one of a set of specific gods chosen by the DM and which definitely and demonstrably exist, in Eberron, anything a cleric believes in sufficiently works.
 Clerics can be devoted to abstract concepts (like "Justice") instead of specific gods, and there's at least one religion in which the followers know their god doesn't exist (yet) because they're in the process of building him.

 - In RuneQuest, the different races and cultures each have their own religion, with mutually incompatible stories about the creation of the world and the nature of reality.
 However, in-game, all myths are true, and priests of the rival pantheons are equally powerful.

 - Shadowrun has everything from Sasquatch to both Western and Eastern Dragons reappearing after 2012.
 And pretty much every tradition of magic actually works now and summons different spirits ranging from angels to kami to nature spirits.